kinoute/scraper-allocine/README.md

 * **The time in sec to wait before each page is scraped:** with the `-t`or `—timeout` argument (Default: 10) ;
 * **The CSV filename where results will be stored:** with the `-d` or `—dataset` argument (Default: `allocine.csv`).

-For example, if we wanted to scrap 100 pages instead of 50 with 30 secondes between each page and stored the results in a CSV file called `results.csv`, we will do:
+For example, if we wanted to scrap 100 pages instead of 50 with 30 secondes between each page and store the results in a CSV file called `results.csv`, we will do:

 ```bash
 # note that we added the name of the python file in the docker command